soveng/website/src/content/policy/-index.md

   - id: 'partner-personnel-review'
     title: 'Partner and Personnel Review Policy'
     content: |
       All personnel and partnerships are evaluated based on their public record, professional conduct, and alignment with our commitment to open, merit-based collaboration and non-violent principles.
-We review our potential partners, employees, and contractors to ensure they do not support authoritarian or partially-authoritarian regimes as categorized in the [Political Regime Classifications](https://ourworldindata.org/grapher/political-regime).
+We review our potential partners, employees, and contractors to ensure they do not support authoritarian or [partially-authoritarian](https://ourworldindata.org/grapher/political-regime) regimes.
 We are working on anti-authoritarian technology, i.e. systems that put the individual in charge as opposed to a third party.
 "Can't be evil" as opposed to "don't be evil."

   - id: 'non-violence'
     title: 'Non-Violence Commitment'